CursedWizard/resource-tracking-widget/README.md

 # Resource tracking plugin for YouTrack

-YouTrack plugin that allows you to assign project to a corporate member per day of the week (monday - friday)
+YouTrack plugin that allows you to assign projects to a corporate member per day of the week (monday - friday)

 ![](assets/resource-tracking.png)